nguyenthanhvu240/Integration-Dejavu-Engine/README.md

 # Installation
 [Check here](https://www.youtube.com/watch?v=FhF6fT8OHjA).
 # Integration
-On the Dejavu Engine server, replace the add-server-decoys.php file with the file that integrates decoys MS17-010, SAMBA CVE-2017-7494, WSO2 CVE-2022-29464 on this project
+On the Dejavu Engine server, replace the add-server-decoys.php file with the file that integrates decoys MS17-010, SAMBA CVE-2017-7494, WSO2 CVE-2022-29464 on this project.
 # Tips
 Decoys are deployed using Docker containers.
-You can integrate additional decoys as needed, as long as the image contains CVEs
+You can integrate additional decoys as needed, as long as that image had CVEs.
 # Authors
 Thank you [Bhadresh Patel](https://x.com/bhdresh) and [Harish Ramadoss](https://x.com/hramados) for creating this amazing project.